lubindarryl/Projects/README.md

 - Unity
     - 1 - 2 years experience in 3D game development.
 - HTML / CSS
-    - I have previous experience from Senior Year of High School where I developed and edited websites using html and css.
+    - I have previous experience from my Senior Year of High School, where I developed and edited websites using HTML and CSS.